rmiravalles/rmiravalles.github.io/_posts/2025-05-20-more-pulumi-fundamentals.md

 )
 ```

-This line creates a new resource group using the `ResourceGroup` class from the Azure Native provider.
+This block of code creates a new resource group using the `ResourceGroup` class from the Azure Native provider.
 The parameters are:
 - `f"pulumi-lab-{stack}-rg"`: The name of the resource group.
-This is a unique name for the resource group, and it includes the stack name to make it unique.
-This is NOT the actual name of the resource group, but a unique name for the resource in Pulumi.
+This is a unique name for the resource group.
+Here I used an f-string that includes the stack name to make it unique.
+This is NOT the actual name of the resource group you'll see in Azure, but a unique name for the resource in Pulumi.
 - `resource_group_name=f"pulumi-demo-{stack}-rg"`: The name of the resource group.
 This is the name that you will see in Azure.
 - `tags`: A dictionary of tags to apply to the resource group.
 Tags are key-value pairs that can be used to organize and manage resources in Azure.